-Programme Description Output Energy Efficiency Measurement standards and solutions required by all energy sources as well as for energy saving technologies. -LED reference laboratory. - Measurement capability to accurately realise the defined fixed point of ITS-90. for contact thermometry.
-Quality of Life Calibration, measurement solutions, testing for medical, health and safety, law enforcement, etc. - Dosimetry in diagnostic radiology Radioactivity in Environment Calibration of chambers used in nuclear medicine Calibration of medical devices Medical gas calibration PT schemes Audit measurements for some medical devices Traceability for microbiological testing. through a designated entity or by NMISA.
-Advanced Measurement Solutions Combines research and development projects where a new measurement technique or system requiring substantial innovation is required to meet scientific or industrial challenges. - Additive manufacturing - African time network - new measurement methods with structured light (Revised SI and applied metrology).
-Applied Metrology Division Increase impact of NMISA products and services for revenue generation. -Distribution facility for NMISA productsContract analysis for government, SOEs, IndustrySales of products and servicesTraining Centre in Metrology for AfricaConsultancy to the regionProvision of traceability to the SI to SADCCalibration of African NMI national standardsDevelopment of Measuring Instruments for developing countriesA sustainable national audit programme for radiotherapy centres Mobile data measurement solutions (systems support centre).
+Programme Description Output Advanced Measurement Solutions Combines research and development projects where a new measurement technique or system requiring substantial innovation is required to meet scientific or industrial challenges.
+Additive manufacturing African time network new measurement methods with structured light (Revised SI and applied metrology).
+Applied Metrology Division Increase impact of NMISA products and services for revenue generation. -Distribution facility for NMISA products. -Contract analysis for government, SOEs, Industry. -Sales of products and services. -Training Centre in Metrology for Africa. -Consultancy to the region. -Provision of traceability to the SI to SADC. -Calibration of African NMI national standards. -Development of Measuring Instruments for developing countries. -A sustainable national audit programme for radiotherapy centres.
+Mobile data measurement solutions (systems support centre).
 Regional Integration and Innovation Links the SA and Regional measurement systems to international measurement system through the participation in the metre convention and its organs, the CIPM and BIPM.
-This is crucial for a successful CFTA. - Metrology in CFTA and a continental system for the acceptance of measurement results amongst African countries. - Quality system for African NMIs. - Strategic partnerships with HEIs, Research institutes and NMIs. - Collaborations with NMIs. - System for mutual recognition of measurement capabilities of AfCFTA member.
+This is crucial for a successful CFTA.
+Metrology in CFTA and a continental system for the acceptance of measurement results amongst African countries.
+Quality system for African NMIs.
+Strategic partnerships with HEIs, Research institutes and NMIs.
+Collaborations with NMIs.
+System for mutual recognition of